-An investment is an amount of capital provided to a company by a third party whose goal is to profit from the company’s future success.
+An investment refers to the capital provided to a company by a party whose goal is to profit from the company’s future success.
 Investments can either come in the form of an equity investment, which provides capital in exchange for company equity, or a debt investment in the form of a loan to be paid back with interest over time.

 An exit occurs when an owner of company equity sells their shares, either for profit or at a loss.
 Founders, owners, investors and any other parties who own company equity will each exit independently.
 The most profitable exits occur when a company is acquired by another company or sets an IPO.

 How Does Investing in Startups Work?

 Startups depend on investments to get business rolling.
 An investor provides the funding that allows them to lay a foundation for the company and hopefully expand in the future.
 That money can provide a startup with the resources to turn the concept for a product or service into a reality.
 Investing involves both parties taking on risk but offers the potential of exponential growth and significant profit for startups and their investors.

 Investing in a startup can be a simple task or a very complicated one.
 Several details come into play when determining if a business will be willing to accept an investment.
 There are multiple methods of investing in startups, depending on how the investor intends to receive the return on their investment and what the startup needs to grow efficiently.

 Investors can negotiate with owners over the timing, type of investment, and size of the investment.
 The process is usually kicked off through an investment proposal and if the owners accept, contracts are negotiated and signed, and the capital will be distributed to the owners.